 As a quick summary, I would like to highlight that there are benefits for employers to offer an Unlimited Vacation Policy.
 It provides them immediate cost savings.
 It improves workplace morale, thereby reducing turnover.

 For employees, there is an increase in morale knowing that their workplace offers them more flexibility and trust.

 However, as the studies have shown that – just because it is offered does not mean most employees make use of it.

 Perhaps, a particular workplace is a high-pressured and stressful workplace.
 And the demands, expectations & internal competition is high.
 And these things are hard to determine by just reading the Benefits Package.

 In the end, it should not be the only reason you choose a prospective employer.
-Before you make a decision to join the organization, I strongly encourage you to spend time to learn a little but about the internal culture.
+Before you decide to join the organization, I strongly encourage you to spend time to learn a little bit about the internal culture.